zpgeng/thesis-code/README.md

 - a `exp6` folder containing all codes and output plots for Experiment 6,
 - a `exp7` folder containing all codes and plots for Experiment 7,
     - a `results` folder containing all `.RData` outputs for Experiment 7.
+- a `real_data` folder containing all codes and required UCI Wine Quality datasets.

 ## Replicating instructions for Folder `exp7`